Right Work Experience for MBA Applicants: What is it?

 Will having ‘no work experience’ hinder you from seeking an MBA admit?

-Unless you are bringing exceptional academic excellence, your chances of getting accepted in any of the top MBA programs are thin.
+Bringing exceptional academic excellence to the table increases your chances of getting accepted into any top MBA program by a slim margin.
 There is a reason why work experience matters for students heading towards business school –

 - Even a couple years of work opens you up to the business world.
-You gain a basic sense of how things work on the business front and you will be better equipped to grasp what the MBA degree will teach you.
+Gaining a better sense of how things work on the business front will better equip you to grasp the nuances of your desired MBA degree.

 Please note – If you are a seasoned MBA aspirant with a lengthy resume and years of experience in a leadership position, a traditional MBA might make you feel a bit out of place.
 If you fall into this category, you must consider going either for an accelerated MBA program or an executive MBA.